 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), amending its accounting guidance related to revenue recognition.
 Under this ASU and subsequently issued amendments, revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Additional disclosures are required to provide the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 The standard is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
-ASU 2014-09 is effective for the Company starting in the first quarter of its fiscal 2019.
+The Company adopted ASU 2014-09 in the first quarter of fiscal 2019.
 The Company elected to adopt the standard using the modified retrospective method.
-The Company has substantially completed its analysis of the impact of the adoption, and expects that the adoption of this guidance will not have a material impact on its consolidated financial statements.
+The adoption of ASU 2014-09 did not have a significant impact on its consolidated financial statements.